 This option is reliable.
 Use it to protect critical files and files that you want to share between devices or people.

 To use Acronis Cloud, you must have an Acronis account and a subscription to the Acronis Cloud service.
-Refer to Subscription information for details.

 To back up files and folders: